MLeidel/CodeSnips/README.md

-Selecting the text of a hyperlink and then Right-Clicking it will open it in your default web browser.
+Selecting the text of a hyperlink and then Right-Clicking it will open it in the specified web browser.

 Obviously don't forget to backup the csnips.db Sqlite3 database file.